CodeIntelligenceTesting/ci-fuzz-cli-tutorials/example-projects/advanced-setup/maven/README.md

 ## Project Description

-This is an extended example maven project which covers custom project setups:
+This is an Maven project configured with **cifuzz** which includes:

-- multiple fuzz tests in one class
+- class with multiple Fuzz Tests
-- mixed unit and fuzz tests in one class
+- class with mixed Unit and Fuzz Tests
 - changed source directory for test source set
 - multi-project layout
-- more than one fuzzable class (with different findings)

-Right now we do not support a multi module project setup with maven so this project has two `cifuzz.yaml`, one in the module `tests` and one in `util`.

 ## Setup

-To run the fuzz tests, the Maven `install` command needs to be run to be able to resolve all dependencies.
+To run the fuzz tests, the Maven `install` command needs to be called to be able to resolve all dependencies.

 ```
 mvn -Dmaven.test.skip=true install